redhat-openstack/website/source/uncategorized/rdo-test-day-january-2014.html.md

 Also, if you'd like to do an audio interview for a podcast about this event, please contact Rich Bowen (rbowen at redhat dot com) to set something up.

-Use something like [RecordMyDesktop](http://recordmydesktop.sourceforge.net/about.php) to record a screencast of your tests, and let me (rbowen) know if you have any video that you think would make useful HowTo videos.
+Use something like [RecordMyDesktop](http://recordmydesktop.sourceforge.net/about.php) to record a screencast of your tests, and let rbowen know if you have any video that you think would make useful HowTo videos.